 - 3.1 Before a public meeting is called, the agenda and arrangements for the meeting should be agreed in consultation with the ward members and representatives of the principal agencies that are required to attend.
+Where councillors are seeking to arrange a public meeting, they should consult the appropriate officer first, especially if they expect officers to attend.
 Normally, a meeting will be convened for this purpose. - 3.2 The Council will seek to meet the reasonable costs of holding public meetings, where officers of the Council are required to attend, subject to the arrangements for the meeting being agreed in advance with the Council. - 3.3 It should be noted that following the publication of a Notice of Election, there are restrictions on the role and identification of councillors in Council publicity in the period leading up to the election (approximately six weeks).
 The general rule is that Members will neither be named nor quoted in corporate communications once the notice has been published. - 3.4 The following issues should be considered at the initial preparation stage: